ElektraInitiative/libelektra/tests/shell/shell_recorder/tutorial_wrapper/README.md

 # Markdown to Shell Recorder #

-The purpose of this tool is to extract executeable code snippets from markdown files and translate them into a suitable format for the shell_recorder.
+The purpose of this tool is to extract executable code snippets from markdown files and translate them into a suitable format for the shell_recorder.

 Snippets are shell commands inside a syntax block with additional checks (such as exit code, output, errors, etc) encoded as comments.
 These blocks start with ```` ```sh ````  and end with ```` ``` ````.